The literary life of EDWARD JAMES, author,reviewer, occasional poet and former pension adviser to the government of Kyrgyzstan

 A surprise invitation!

-I was asked to speak to my old scholars’ association, which I had seldom attended although I had belonged to it for over 60 years.
-I went to Sir Roger Manwood’s School in Sandwich, Kent and left in 1954.
-I was asked to speak about my publications but I thought my audience would prefer me to talk about the school in the 1950’s.
+I was asked to speak to my old scholars’ association, whose meetings I had seldom attended although I had been a member for over 60 years.
+I went to Sir Roger Manwood’s School in Sandwich, Kent, and left in 1954.
+They asked me to speak about my publications but I thought my audience would prefer me to talk about the school in the 1950’s.

-So here is the text of my talk, which includes some memories of my schooldays which are not contained in my other autobiographical pieces on this blog.
+So here it is, the text of my talk, which includes some memories of my schooldays not contained in my other autobiographical pieces on this blog.

 THOSE WERE THE DAYS

 I am honoured to be asked to speak to you today and not a little surprised.
 I never imagined when I was at school here, over 60 years ago, that the Headmaster would one day invite me to speak to the Old Manwoodians.